Heath Robinson Christmas Cards (Pack of 6)

 Not many people take their dog skiing for Christmas, but equally not many people ski on melted butter in their local park.
 The full scene in Winter Joys in the Parks, taken from Let’s Laugh by W. Heath Robinson and K. R. G. Browne (1939), offers all sorts of other treats including tobogganing from the treetops and ice skating on a bedroom mirror, kindly overseen by Constable Dixon of Dock Green.
 Why waste time travelling to Switzerland for Christmas when you can have it all on your doorstep?

-This packet of eight cards is printed in small quantities and is available exclusively from our website until 31st December.
+This pack of six cards is printed in small quantities and is available exclusively from our website.
 It has rarity value as you won’t find it in the shops.
-It’s also half price for Christmas.

 ‘The words “National Treasure” are now applied to any vaguely talented man or woman who reaches pensionable age.
 We need something better than that to praise Heath Robinson: “Immortal Contraptioneer”, or “Mighty Commander of the Preposterous” or “Grand High Celestial Mechanic of Absurdity”.